stevemchenry/CourseProject/DOCUMENTATION.md

    - Alternatively, press the `return` key on the keyboard with the text box in focus

 ## 4. Credit and Contribution
+The following are the contributions of team members and credit to third party resources used in the project.

 ### Steve McHeny (Captain)
 - Project concept, design, implementation, and testing

 ### Google
-- Google Chrome browser (Rendering engine, JavaScript engine, IndexedDB implementation)
+- Google Chrome browser (Rendering engine, JavaScript engine, IndexedDB implementation) and extension manifest V3 API
-- Google Chrome Extension Manifest V3 API

 ### Ranks NL
 - [Default English stopwords list](https://www.ranks.nl/stopwords)